 Professor Michael Pecht is teaching this course along with Assistant Research Scientist Dr. Laura Xing.
-This course will educate students faced with challenges on testing, monitoring, managing lithium-ion batteries in the field and aim to bridge battery science and field applications.
+This course will educate students faced with challenges on testing, monitoring, and managing lithium-ion batteries in the field and aims to bridge battery science and field applications.

 CLASS TIME 9:30-10:45AM on Tuesday and Thursday (US Eastern) in Room 3102, Martin Hall (Building 088).
 The class is open to graduate students and upper-level undergraduate students.